You may wish to see an introductory page to this section with a map first.

 A third conflict between Mongols and Mamelukes occurred between 1299 and 1303; again the Mongols managed to invade Syria but their success was short-lived and in 1303 they had to withdraw; in the meantime the Kingdom of Lesser Armenia had become a puppet state in the hands of the Mongol generals and this situation lasted for a couple of decades.
 In 1307 a Mongol general who was wary of the religious policy of King Hethum and his nephew Leo III, had them assassinated when they visited him.

 In 1341 a member of the Lusignan family who ruled over Cyprus became King of Lesser Armenia; he tried to impose Catholicism in order to obtain the support of the pope and possibly the help of a crusade; this religious policy met resistance from some of the barons; his successors eventually tried a policy of appeasement with the Mamelukes, but this too provoked a reaction and eventually the killing in 1373 of King Constantine IV.
-King Leo V, his successor, lived in Cyprus and he managed to reach Sis after encountering difficulties along the way because the Mamelukes were laying siege to the fortress; he was crowned in the summer of 1374 and in the next year the Mamelukes took Sis; the last king was captured, taken prisoner and sent to Cairo where he lived for seven years until a ransom was paid for him; he died in Paris in 1393.
+King Leo V, his successor, lived on Cyprus and he managed to reach Sis with difficulty because the Mamelukes were laying siege to the fortress; he was crowned in the summer of 1374 and in the next year the Mamelukes took Sis; the last king was captured, taken prisoner and sent to Cairo where he lived for seven years until a ransom was paid for him; he died in Paris in 1393.

 Sis remained a centre of the Armenian church until 1915 when the Armenians were deported and the main monastery of Sis destroyed; it was home to the Catholicos of Sis, a sort of patriarch who was regarded as the ethnarch (during the Ottoman Empire this title was given to the leader in charge of a millet, a religious minority community).

 Silvan and Malabadi Koprusu